gsoules/MkDocs/digital-archive/docs/plugins/avantadmin.md

 ## Configuration options
 AvantAdmin has these configuration options:

-Item Type
-:   Specifies the name of the **Item Type** that will be used for every item in the installation.

 Maintenance
 :   When this option is checked, a `Down for maintenance` page will be displayed to public users to prevent
     them from accessing the site.
 Logged in users will not be affected.

+Item Type Name
+:   Specifies the name of the **Item Type** that will be used for every item in the installation.

 See also the documentation for [installing AvantAdmin](../../../developer/install-digital-archive/#avantadmin).